DanielJohnston/battleships/README.md

 Third implementation: As a player, so that I can create a layout of ships to fox my opponent, I would like to be able to choose the direction my ships face in.

 Fourth implementation: As a player, so that I can have a coherent game, I would like ships to be constrained on the board.

+Fifth implementation: As a player, so that I can have a coherent game, I would like ships to be constrained not to overlap